 I thought this opening kicked all the ass in the world when I was eleven, but now that I’m older and wiser… I still like it a decent amount, barefaced

 gadget toy advertising and all.
 That said, older-and-wiser me still needed someone else’s help to figure out that sound at the end is an awkwardly stage-whispered “The Batmaaan” and not the Batmobile revving up, so you be the judge.

 Those wonderful toys, by the way, get their very own aesthetic: neon glows against blacks and grays, like something straight out of Blade Runner.
 Hmm… Batman with the aesthetics of Blade Runner, all meant for a younger audience than the… OH GOD NO.

-Anyways, Bruce returns to the Batcave after a hard night’s work, only to find Alfred’s whipped up a little surprise:
+Anyways, Bruce returns to the Batcave after a hard night’s work, and finds Alfred’s whipped up a little surprise.

 Turns out it’s been exactly three years since Bruce donned cape and cowl.
-Alfred tells him to make a wish, and this whole scene carries the all-important backstory effectively, if a little too mawkishly (did we really need to fade out to a photo of li’l Bruce playing with Mommy and Daddy?).
+Alfred tells him to make a wish, getting the all-important backstory across crisply if a little too mawkishly (did we really need to fade out to a photo of li’l Bruce playing with mommy and daddy?).
 Then it’s time for us to meet… urrrrghhhh…

 Chief Angel Rojas.

 Since he’s a fat anti-Batman cop and everything, it would be easy to compare Rojas to Harvey Bullock from That Other Show, but that’s quite frankly an insult to Bullock.
 Rojas has no redeeming features whatsoever.
 He’s loud, unpleasant, ugly, abusive to his men, and horrifically incompetent as a cop, and can’t even manage to be funny with any of those schticks.
-I’m no big fan of how often Batman stories push his detractors into out-and-out villainy, but I think I’d have preferred it in this case – at least Rojas being flat-out evil would’ve provided some sense of catharsis, as with the dirty cops in Frank Miller’s Year One.
+I’m no big fan of how often superhero stories push naysayers into out-and-out villainy, but I think I’d have preferred it in this case – at least Rojas being straight-up evil would’ve provided some sense of catharsis, as with the dirty cops in Frank Miller’s Year One.

-Long story short: a lot of The Batman get too much hate in a lot of quarters, but Rojas is one that I think should’ve gotten more.
+As-is?
+I maintain that a lot of The Batman get too much hate in too many quarters, but Rojas is one that really doesn’t get enough.